phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git push origin mybranch
       (create the Pull Request)

-## Submodule Problems

-It's easy to accidently update the Icepack submodule in CICE when you don't mean to.
-If Icepack has been modified, updated, or switched in a CICE sandbox, that will show up as an Icepack difference in `git status`.
-If you do `git commit -a` you will automatically change the Icepack submodule hash in CICE.
-To undo that, the recommended procedure would be to formally [update Icepack in CICE](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Update-Icepack-in-CICE) to the correct version and then continue working.
-That might involve moving your working Icepack directory, checking out a version of Icepack from the Consortium, switching to the correct version (hash), and then committing Icepack to CICE.
-You can then move your working version of Icepack back into your sandbox.

-The other thing is to avoid using `git commit -a` if there are Icepack changes.
-Use `git add` and `git commit` to explicitly add the set of changes that are desired.

-If you really get stuck, you can try to start with a new sandbox.
-Do not delete the old sandbox in case you need to recover anything.
-You can checkout things again from scratch and try to carefully step forward using the appropriate process.
-Also, feel free to contact folks in the Consortium thru the bulletin board for help.
-The bulletin board is linked on the [resource page](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).

 ## Collaborating on Development

 Collaboration on model development features is encouraged.
 When collaborating, there are some things to consider